altsaxofon/flood/README.md

 </div>

 ## Overview
 The **Flood** project is a web-based intervention designed to visualize the impact of hydropower dam constructions.
 Users can input their home address to see how the construction of a hydropower dam would effect the area, simulating the gradual rise of water.
-The tool is written in Javascript for the Google Earth Engine (GEE) for geospatial analysisor.
+The tool is written in Javascript for the Google Earth Engine (GEE) geospatial analysisor.

 ## How to Use
 [Test the simulator in Google Earth engine](https://ee-erik-arnell-flood.projects.earthengine.app/view/flood)<br />